Analysis of Discrete-Time Switched Linear Systems under Logic Dynamic Switchings: Introduction

-The proposed model is serviceable for systems that contain a multi-layered structure and hybrid states.
-For example, the cyber-physical systems (CPS) \cite{lee08,raj10,kar11,der12,lee15}.
-Recently, with the development of computer science, CPS has become a hot issue in the fields.
-A CPS has computational and physical components and hence has the capability to perform well-defined tasks.
-It was evaluated by the US National Science Foundation that ``the CPSs of tomorrow will far exceed those of today in terms of adaptability, autonomy, efficiency, functionality, reliability, safety, and usability".
-As pointed out in the title of \cite{lee08}, the design problems of CPS are still challenging nowadays, and one of the several reasons is the ``lack of temporal semantics and adequate concurrency models in computing".
-Another example is the game-based control systems (GBCS) \cite{zha19a,zha19b,zha21}, which are proposed to deal with the control problems in ``social, economic, and now rapidly developing `intelligent' systems".
-In a GBCS, there is a hierarchical decision-making structure that a regulator gives his/her decision first, and then the agents make their strategies to pursue an optimized payoff.
-It is understandable that the regulator should come up with his/her policy using a logical dynamic process and the agents are modeled by linear/nonlinear dynamical systems.
+The proposed model is applicable to systems that contain a multi-layered structure and hybrid states, such as the cyber-physical systems (CPS) \cite{lee08,raj10,kar11,der12,lee15}.
+Recently, with the development of computer science, CPS has become a hot topic in the fields.
+A CPS has both computational and physical components and is therefore capable of performing well-defined tasks.
+It has been assessed by the US National Science Foundation that ``the CPSs of tomorrow will far exceed those of today in terms of adaptability, autonomy, efficiency, functionality, reliability, security, and usability''.
+As pointed out in the title of \cite{lee08}, the design problems of CPSs are still challenging today, and one of the several reasons is the ``lack of temporal semantics and adequate concurrency models in computing''.
+Another example is Game-Based Control Systems (GBCS) \cite{zha19a,zha19b,zha21}, which have been proposed to address control problems in ``social, economic, and now rapidly evolving ``intelligent'' systems.
+In a GBCS, there is a hierarchical decision structure in which a regulator makes his decision first, and then the agents make their strategies to pursue an optimal payoff.
+Understandably, the regulator makes its policy using a logical dynamic process, and the agents are modeled by linear/nonlinear dynamical systems.